 What do you already have that helps you be resilient?
 I bet there is much more here than you might think at the start.
 Use the SSRI resilience toolkit (from Chris Johnstone) to review your existing resilience and create a resilience toolkit for future challenges.

 Resilience toolkit (SSRI)

 - Strategies, practical things we do.
-For example going for a walk, reading, getting enough sleep, exercise, talking
+For example going for a walk, reading, getting enough sleep, exercise, jogging, talking, learning

 - Strengths we draw upon.
 This will be your personal strengths and values

 - Resources we turn to.
 Friends, family, colleagues, pets, books, websites